jsdir/datastored/docs/orm.md

 Defines the namespace for redis to use.
 This option is useful when running multiple orm instances on the same redis server.
 The default namespace is `ds`.

-#### modelTransforms
+#### mutators

-Datstored uses several base transforms on model for features such as hidden attributes and validation.
-These transforms cannot be changed. `modelTransforms` are added to the transform chain immediately after the immutable ones added by datastored.
+Datstored uses several base attribute mutations for features such as hidden attributes, validation.
+These transforms cannot be changed. `mutators` are added to the function chain immediately after the immutable ones added by datastored.
+More documentation about mutators can be found [here](mutators.md).

 #### marshaller